coreboot/coreboot/Documentation/getting_started/architecture.md

 * CPU init (like set up SMM)

-After initialization tables are written to inform the payload or operating system about the current hardware existance and state.
+After initialization tables are written to inform the payload or operating system about the current hardware existence and state.
 That includes:

 * ACPI tables (x86 specific)
 * SMBIOS tables (x86 specific)